Job Training – a milestone for Little Stars

 At the beginning of 2019 Little Stars introduced PC training.
 There is a lot of interest in these courses and they are a great success.

-In July 2019 we conducted a survey among all participants of our training courses offered so far.
-The results show that on average 74% of all participants make use of the skills acquired in our trainings to earn their living.
+A survey conducted among all participants of our training courses offered so far shows, that on average 74% of all participants make use of the skills acquired in our trainings to earn their living.

-In 2020 all activities in Nepal are difficult because of the Corona Pandemic and the related restrictions adopted by the authorities.
-We did, however, find ways to carry out new trainings for producing soap and detergents and light vehicle driver training.
+Due to the Corona Pandemic and the related restrictions adopted by the authorities, activities in Nepal became more difficult.
+We did, however, find ways to carry out new trainings for producing soap and detergents, light vehicle driver training, teacher training and continue tailoring and computer trainings.